mbendtsen/touch_issue_net_core/README.md

 This is a repos project to demonstrate an issue with touch and .NET Core.
 This requires a touch enabled device.

-The issue is that if a splash screen has been shown in another thread, then touch is not working.
-This works in .NET Framework.
+The issue is that if a splash screen has been shown in another thread, then touch is not working in the main window.
+This works in .NET Framework, but not .NET Core 3.1.

 # How to use
 1. Clone repository
 1. Build and run
 1. Touch/tap the white area.

-Expected: Two events should be shown in the black box, PreviewMouseDown and PreviewTouchDown.
+Expected: Two events should be shown in the black box, `PreviewMouseDown` and `PreviewTouchDown`.
 Touch scrolling does not work.

-Actual: One event is shown, PreviewMouseDown.
+Actual: One event is shown, `PreviewMouseDown`.

 # Making it work in .NET Framework.
 1. Open project file